braziljs/eloquente-javascript/10_modules.md

 {{index "pure function"}}

-Which points at another helpful aspect of module design—the ease with which something can be composed with other code.
+This points to another helpful aspect of module design—the ease with which something can be composed with other code.
 Focused modules that compute values are applicable in a wider range of programs than bigger modules that perform complicated actions with side effects.
 An INI